metio/terraform-provider-k8s/docs/data-sources/app_redislabs_com_redis_enterprise_cluster_v1_manifest.md

 - `rack_awareness_node_label` (String) Node label that specifies rack ID - if specified, will create rack aware cluster.
 Rack awareness requires node label must exist on all nodes.
 Additionally, operator needs a special cluster role with permission to list nodes.
 - `redis_enterprise_additional_pod_spec_attributes` (Attributes) ADVANCED USAGE USE AT YOUR OWN RISK - specify pod attributes that are required for the statefulset - Redis Enterprise pods.
 Pod attributes managed by the operator might override these settings.
 Also make sure the attributes are supported by the K8s version running on the cluster - the operator does not validate that. (see [below for nested schema](#nestedatt--spec--redis_enterprise_additional_pod_spec_attributes))
 - `redis_enterprise_image_spec` (Attributes) Specification for Redis Enterprise container image (see [below for nested schema](#nestedatt--spec--redis_enterprise_image_spec))
+- `redis_enterprise_ip_family` (String) Reserved, future use, only for use if instructed by Redis.
+IPFamily dictates what IP family to choose for pods' internal and external communication.
 - `redis_enterprise_node_resources` (Attributes) Compute resource requirements for Redis Enterprise containers (see [below for nested schema](#nestedatt--spec--redis_enterprise_node_resources))
 - `redis_enterprise_pod_annotations` (Map of String) annotations for redis enterprise pod
 - `redis_enterprise_services_configuration` (Attributes) RS Cluster optional services settings (see [below for nested schema](#nestedatt--spec--redis_enterprise_services_configuration))